mswjs/data/README.md

     id: String
     title: String
     // The `post` model has the `author` property
-    // that points to the `user` entity.
+    // that references to the `user` entity.
     author: oneOf('user')
   }
 })